AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/aem-technologies.md

 A few other points to note are:

-* When the method (GET, POST) is required, it will be specified in uppercase as according to the HTTP specification e.g. `jobs.POST.esp`
+* When the method (GET, POST) is required, it will be specified in uppercase as according to the HTTP specification for example, `jobs.POST.esp`
 * Various script engines are supported, but the common, recommended scripts are HTL and JavaScript.

 The list of script engines supported by the given instance of AEM are listed on the Felix Management Console ( `http://<host>:<port>/system/console/slingscripting`).